IHDE-Alliance/ISTP_metadata/v1.0.0/docs/05_metadata-variable-attributes.md

 ### VAR_TYPE
 (*Required for all variables.*) Identifies ISTP variable type as either:

-- `"data"` - plottable variables of integer or real type
+- `"data"` - plottable variables of integer or real type (used in CDAWeb and similar software as the list of variables to select from for processing or display)
 - `"support_data"` - support (attached to **data**) variables of integer or real type
 - `"metadata"` - labels or other character type variables
-- `"ignore_data"` - variables ignored by applications/APIs
+- `"ignore_data"` - variables to be ignored by applications/APIs

 ### VARIABLE_PURPOSE
 (*Optional*) List of tags/keywords separated by commas that indicate probable uses of the variable and its function.
 Software can use these attributes to find the primary variables in the dataset, find variables with a common function, indicate variables suitable for specific purposes such as summary plots or educational displays, etc. Tags could indicate a common geophysical quantity to enable matching several variables of the same kind.
 For instance, all magnetic field variables could be tagged with `VARIABLE_PURPOSE = "Magnetic_Field"` even though they have different coordinate systems or cadences.
 Software could use this tag to identify variables with a common theme for easier distinguishing between groups of variables and selecting between them.
 The values are always in a character string.
 Suggested tags/keywords include: